deltazefiro/Amarok-Hider/README.md

 Amarok is an Android application which enables you to hide your private files & apps with a single click.

-> In many cases, we use sophisticated encryptors to encrypt our files and apps, just not wanting others to see them.
-However, many of these encryptors are slow and resource-intensive, making the encryption of large files such as videos and music a daunting task.
-While these solutions may be secure, they are often overkill for the average user who simply wants to prevent others from accidentally accessing their private files and apps.
+> Often, we resort to complex encryptors to secure our files and apps, aiming to shield them from prying eyes.
+These encryptors, while effective, tend to be slow and resource-intensive, making the encryption of large files such as videos and music a daunting task.
+Despite their robust security, these methods are often overkill for the average user who simply wish to keep their private files and apps out of unintentional reach.

-Amarok is designed to avoid using complex encryption for files and applications.
-Instead, it takes a "hide" approach:
+Amarok is designed to be a light-weight hider for files and applications:
-- Amarok obfuscates file names and headers, making them appear "corrupted" and inaccessible.
+- It disguises file names and headers, causing them to seem "corrupted" and unopenable.
 - Amarok deactivates applications, rendering them invisible in the launcher and system menu.

 ## Features

 - **User-Friendly**: Easily hide files and applications with a single click.
-- **Fast and Efficient Hiding of Large Files**: Only file name and signature are obfuscated; file size doesn't affect the hiding speed.
+- **Rapid and Efficient Large File Hiding**: Hides by altering only file name and signature, unaffected by file size.
-- **Root-Free Application Hiding**: Hide applications from the launcher.
-Currently supports Root, Shizuku, Dhizuku, and DSM modes.
+- **Root-Free Application Hiding**: Makes apps vanish from the launcher.
+Compatible with Root, Shizuku, Dhizuku, and DSM modes.
-- **Boss Key**: Use a floating button to quickly hide applications and files in emergency situations.
+- **Panic button**: Use a floating button to quickly hide applications and files in urgent scenarios.
-- **Quick Settings**: Control center switch for instant hiding without the need to open the app.
+- **Quick Settings Tile**: A control center toggle for immediate hiding, bypassing the need to launch the app.
-- **App Lock**: Supports accessing Amarok with a password or fingerprint.
+- **App Lock**: Secure Amarok access with a password or fingerprint.
-- **Pleasant Interface**: Clean and appealing Material3 design.
+- **Pleasant Interface**: Clean and attractive Material3 design.

-> **Warning**
+> [!IMPORTANT]
-> Please note that Amarok is not an encryption software, but rather a tool for hiding things.
+> Please aware that Amarok is not an encryption software, but rather a tool for hiding things.
 We strongly advise against using Amarok to protect confidential files and applications.

 ## Screenshots